saikokami/PoERegexSwitch/README.md

    }
    ```

+3. **Run the tool:**
-3. Run the tool: Execute the main script, and it will monitor the in-game text using OCR (Optical Character Recognition) on the specified screen region for each NPC.
+   Execute the `main.py` script using Python, and it will monitor the in-game text using OCR (Optical Character Recognition) on the specified screen region for each NPC.
 If the recognized text matches any of the configured regular expressions, the corresponding action will be triggered.

+4. **Improved item searches:**
-4. Improved item searches: As you interact with NPCs in Path of Exile, the tool will automatically recognize their items based on your custom regex patterns.
+   As you interact with NPCs in Path of Exile, the tool will automatically recognize their items based on your custom regex patterns.
 This streamlined process will help you find items more efficiently in the shop.

 ## Requirements